Overview

 mirror.

-- Many students measure the angle from the mirror surface rather than the normal.
+- Many you measure the angle from the mirror surface rather than the normal.
 Keep returning to

 the same labelled diagram and insist that the normal is drawn first.

-- Students often place the image on the mirror surface instead of behind it.
+- Placing the image on the mirror surface instead of behind it.
 Use equal

 object-distance and image-distance markings to reinforce the geometry.